On Probabilistic $\omega$-Pushdown Systems, and $\omega$-Probabilistic Computational Tree Logic: Lower Bound for Model-Checking -pBPA against -bPCTL

-if and only if $\alpha$ is a solution of the modified PCP instance.
-As a result, an algorithm for determining whether (\ref{eq20}) is true leads to an algorithm for solving the modified Post Correspondence Problem.\QED
+holds if and only if $\alpha$ is a solution of the given modified bounded PCP instance.
+Consequently, an algorithm deciding whether (\ref{eq12}) holds yields an algorithm for the modified bounded Post Correspondence Problem.
+Moreover, the above reduction can clearly be performed in deterministic polynomial time. \end{proof}